Immersion baptism: The Church of Jesus Christ of Latter-day Saints

 73 The person who is called of God and has authority from Jesus Christ to baptize, shall go down into the water with the person who has presented himself or herself for baptism, and shall say, calling him or her by name: Having been commissioned of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the Holy Ghost.
 Amen.

 74 Then shall he immerse him or her in the water, and come forth again out of the water.Baptism by immersion is the only way to be completely accepted as a member, either converted to or raised in the church; no other form is accepted in The Church of Jesus Christ of Latter-day Saints.
 Baptism for the dead is also performed in their temples, to provide this ordinance to those who did not have the opportunity in life, or were physically unable, post mortem, for them to accept as they will.
-It is performed the same way there.
+It is performed the same way, with a child or volunteer standing in for the deceased individual.